-The script validates 2 properties against each other.
-For example, using the script, you can check whether a city and a country specified for a particular user can be used together.
-The script can be used in the If PowerShell script returns true condition of a business rule triggering Before updating/creating a user.
-The script returns True when values of the properties do not match.
+The script checks whether the value of one property matches the value allowed for another property.
+For example, using the script, you can check whether a city and a country can be used together.
+The script should be executed in the If PowerShell script returns true condition in a business rule triggering Before updating an object.
+If the property values do not match, the script returns true.

 Parameters:

-- $property1 - Specifies the LDAP name of the first property to check.
+- $firstPropertyName - Specifies the schema name of the first property to check.

-- $property2 - Specifies the LDAP name of the second property to check.
+- $secondPropertyName - Specifies the schema name of the second property to check.

 - $propertyMap - Maps values of the first property with values of the second property.
-The script returns TRUE if values of the proeprties do not match the mapping.
+The script returns TRUE if values of the properties do not match the mapping.

 PowerShell